vldc-hq/backdoor/README.md

 If it matches, then the configured script will be run.
 It should exist in `./scripts` directory (relative to service working dir) and be executable.
 If script's return code is zero, service will return HTTP code 200, otherwise code will be 500.

-## Final warning

-There is a reason I called this thing a backdoor.
-There are many ways you can be pwned when using this thing.
-The most obvious one - everybody who has write access to repository that is being deployed can put in malicious code there and trigger a deployment using preconfigured CI webhook.